Alert

 To make an immediate online payment, use the Property Account Inquiry link below: search for your property account, locate the Pay Taxes box on the top left side of your account page, click on $ amount to begin the payment process.
 For reference, view this step-by step guide for an overview of the process and screens.

-Are there any programs available to help manage the increase in taxes?
+Are there any programs available to help manage property taxes?

 There are no silver bullets that alleviate the increases in property taxes, but Colorado has implemented multiple programs to help in some specific situations.
 View our website for more information and to see if any of the programs apply to you.
 The programs include exemptions for seniors, disabled veterans and gold star spouses, tax deferral loans, and others.